cisco-open/jalapeno/services/README.md

-# Voltron Services
+# Jalapeno Services

 ## Collector vServices
-Voltron Collector vServices are responsible for organizing, parsing, and analysing network data.
-Any Voltron Infrastructure component with data is considered a source for a vService.
+Jalapeno Collector vServices are responsible for organizing, parsing, and analysing network data.
+Any Jalapeno Infrastructure component with data is considered a source for a vService.

 ### Topology vService
 The Topology vService interacts with OpenBMP data in Kafka in order to create topology representations in ArangoDB.